 Example of using DOCTYPE

-All attributes should be quoted, and you must explicitly state the attribute and its value.
+It would help to quote all attributes and explicitly state the attribute and its value.

 HTML5, on the other hand, provides:

-Doctype for was longer in previous versions of HTML as it is based on SGML, and hence it requires reference to DTD.
+Doctype was longer in previous versions of HTML as it is based on SGML, so it requires reference to DTD.